jarviscanada/jarvis_data_eng_KevinShimotakahara/linux_sql/README.md

 directory structure and where you currently are in your terminal.
 This advice applies to all bash commands.
 ### 2.4 Create Database and Tables
-First, connect to your PostgreSQL instance:
+First, connect to the PostgreSQL instance:
 ```bash
 psql -h localhost -U postgres -W
 ```